coostdocs/codoc/content/en/co/fastring.md

 - The third version appends a fastring, and s can be the fastring itself that performs the append operation.
 - The fourth version appends a std::string.
 - The 5th and 6th versions appends n characters c.
-- The seventh version appends a single character c.
+- The 7th to 9th version appends a single character c.
 - This method returns a fastring reference, multiple append operations can be written to one line.